Where We Work

 Taganga and the Caribbean

 Only a few miles from Minca and a gateway to the Sierra Nevada of Santa Marta, the Colombian Caribbean is one of the world's most heavenly shores.
-Taganga, a town of fishermen, is amply visited by international tourists and recognized as one of the points from which to discover the wonders of the Colombian Caribbean.
+Taganga, a town of fishermen, is frequently visited by international tourists and recognized as one of the points from which to discover the wonders of the Colombian Caribbean.
 The area is hugely popular for scuba diving in crystalline waters in the natural bays of the surrounding area.
 Those who visit Taganga can find dozens of beaches, including the Tayrona National Park.
 The Taganga area has plenty for travelers to feel at home: friendly and hospitable people, good food, beautiful beaches, spectacular sunsets and all the necessary tourist facilities.